about the process...

 In 2017, doctors found out my injury was worse than they initially diagnosed seven years prior.
 I had a torn hip labrum.
 I needed hip surgery to repair the tear.
 It was an extensive surgery, resulting in bone shaving, 3 anchors, and intensive physical therapy.
 Months into rehab, my body wasn’t responding as expected.
 Another MRI showed more damage.
 Because the hip labrum had been torn for so long, other areas of my pelvis had been affected.
 The ligaments that hold the pelvis in place had been injured, as well as several other discs in my back.
-But it wasn't just the pelvis that was affected.
+But this time it wasn't just the pelvis that was affected.
 Soon my shoulders, hands, feet, and knees began hurting.
 Tests showed I had RA.